ymunemasa/data-tutorials/tutorials/hortonworks/how-to-use-basic-pig-commands/tutorial.md

 Again, this requires a MapReduce job (just like the `DUMP` command), so you will need to wait a minute for the job to complete.

-Once the job is finished, go to `HDFS Files view` and look for a newly created folder called “output” under `/user/admin`:
+Once the job is finished, go to `HDFS Files view` and look for a newly created folder called “output” under `/user/maria_dev`:

+> **Note:** If you didn't use the default path above, then the new folder will exist in the path you created.

 ![](/assets/how-to-use-basic-pig-commands/68747470733a23f2f7777772e676f6f676c6564726976652e636f6d2f686f73742f30427a686c4f79776e4f70713864585a3654563968625646586154673f7261773d74727565.png?dl=1)